ibm-cloud-docs/discovery-data/collections.md

 | Sum of all other fields | 1 MB |
 {: caption="Maximum field sizes" caption-side="top"}

-How a document is treated during collection creation if the maximum size of the fields in the document exceed the allowed limit differs depending on how {{site.data.keyword.discoveryshort}} is deployed.
+How a document is treated during collection creation if the maximum size of the fields in the document exceeds the allowed limit differs depending on how {{site.data.keyword.discoveryshort}} is deployed.

 The following table shows how the fields are processed depending on the deployment type.